-In high school, your instructor typically asks you to write a critical essay or a short research paper on a current event or interesting person.
-Writing in MLA style and creating a Works Cited page for your references, works well for these papers.
+In high school, your teacher typically asks you to write a critical essay or a short research paper on a current event or interesting person.
+Writing in MLA style and creating a works cited page for your references works well for these papers.
 However, if you take psychology or sociology classes in high school or college, you may be asked to write a paper using APA style.

 Understanding APA Style

 Developed by the American Psychological Association, this style is designed to create uniformity in social and behavioral science research.
 If papers are written using the same rules, it makes it easy for researchers to find information on these subjects.

 Writing a paper in APA style is not just about creating citations and reference lists.
 The rules cover all parts of researching and writing a paper in the social and behavioral sciences.
 The style guide is updated regularly to account for new ways of thinking, especially in terms of gender and racial identities.

 APA requires you to follow a certain style while formatting your research paper.
 Regardless of whether you’re writing a paper for school or for publication in a scholarly journal, you need to format it exactly the same way.
 Learning to format correctly helps make it easier for you as you progress through college and graduate school.

 Keep these guidelines in mind as you format your paper in APA style:

 - Choose Times New Roman 12 point font size.